Pseud0n1nja/IndianSchools-Program-Implementation-and-Engagement-Analysis/README.md

 This repository contains a comprehensive analysis of the Khan Academy program implementation across 15 districts, covering 155 schools, and reaching 23,583 students in grades 6-8.
 The analysis identifies key trends, insights, and recommendations to strengthen the program as it enters its second year in April 2024.

+For a solid understanding of the analysis, go through the notebook indian_schools_analysis_(M&E).ipynb.
+It includes detailed markdowns, explanations, and rationales for the research.
 Contents

-	1.	notebooks/school_analysis.ipynb: Jupyter Notebook containing the detailed analysis, visualizations, and insights.
+	1.	notebooks/indian_schools_analysis_(M&E).ipynb: Jupyter Notebook containing the detailed analysis, visualizations, and insights.
 	2.	xlsx/csv files/:  datasets used for the analysis.
 	3. README.md: This explanatory document.
 	5. PDF file/: the comprehensive report in PDF and Word formats.